pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

 ## A little secret\....

-First of all, if you don\'t know already and you want to quickly create an excel or word file on your OneDrive, try <http://excel.new> or
+First of all, if you don't know already and you want to quickly create an excel or word file on your OneDrive, try <http://excel.new> or
 <http://word.new>.